amirsalehag/docker_container/docker-swarm/swarm-cmd.md

 ---
 # Starting swarm cluster
 * When we join a docker engine host to a swarm cluster, we specify whether it should be a manager or worker.
-* Most production swarm deployments should three or five manager nodes, more numbers equal more availability
+* Most production swarm deployments should have three or five manager nodes, more numbers equal more availability
 but it takes more time for managers to acknowledge changes to cluster.
 * These ports should be open for swarm to function:
 TCP port 2377 for cluster management communications.